nestoregon/alphabot2pi_real/README.md

 # Alphabot2pi ROS real
 This is the code used to run AlphaBot2pi using ROS.
+2 devices will be used: the raspberryPi inside alphabot2pi AND a computer running Ubuntu.
+Keep in mind that ROS has to be installed in both devices.
+The raspberry image used in this project can be found [here](https://downloads.ubiquityrobotics.com/pi.html) with ROS already installed in it.

 ## Installation